JakeFen/LinkPulse/README.md

 Additional environment variables may be required depending on your local PostgreSQL configuration.

-## Future Improvements
+## Planned Improvements

-* Link analytics and click tracking
+- Expand dashboard analytics and reporting
-* User dashboard
+- Add additional link metrics
-* Custom short URLs
+- Add custom URLs for the hosted application
-* Link management
+- Add CI/CD automation
-* Additional link metrics
+- Continue improving the dashboard experience